Are you looking to achieve financial freedom? Do you dream of retiring early and live a life of financial independence? If so, you’re not alone.

 First are a list of books that contain financial and economic frameworks that are essential to being financially free.

-This book claims to be the #1 personal finance book of all time and was originally published in 1997.
-Interestingly, it was intended as a pre-sell book for the Rich Dad company and their board game, “Cashflow Board Game”.
+This book claimed to be the #1 personal finance book of all time and was initially published in 1997.
+Interestingly, it was intended as a pre-sell book for the Rich Dad company and their “Cashflow Board Game” board game.

-Robert Kiyosaki tells the story of two fathers, one his “rich dad” and the other his “poor dad” and the financial lessons he learned from each one of them and in contrast to one another.
+Robert Kiyosaki tells the tale of his two fathers, one his “rich dad” and the other his “poor dad,” and the financial lessons he learned from each one of them and in contrast to one another.

-His “rich dad” ironically was a father of a friend of his growing up but was the one who game him his original financial education.
+His “rich dad” ironically was a father of a friend of his growing up but was the one who gave him his original financial education.

-The biggest “core” concept in this book is that the rich don’t work for money, but rather they work to acquire assets that pay for their living expenses.
+My most significant “core” concept and take away from this book are that the rich don’t work for money but rather to acquire assets that pay for their living expenses.
 The poor work for money (and in turn exchange their time for money) while the rich have money work for them.

-Secondarily, he introduces the concept of how people who pay themselves first use their income from a job to buy those assets, which in turn fund their “liabilities” aka lifestyle.
+He introduces how people who pay themselves first use their income from a job to buy assets that fund their “liabilities,” aka lifestyle.

 Investing in your financial education and continually learning from books and mentors is also stressed in the book.